-For road, rail or conveyor transport, separately describe in detail and illustrate the existing networks that would be used by the project.
+For road transport, separately describe in detail and illustrate the existing networks that would be used by the project.
 Describe and illustrate any stock routes potentially affected by the project.

 In relation to air transport, describe the existing air fields and associated infrastructure that would be used by the project.